 What is continuous performance management?

-Continuous performance management is an approach to appraising, improving, and empowering employee performance that emphasizes regular, meaningful interactions over a single annual or bi-annual event.
+Continuous performance management is an approach to appraising, improving, and empowering employee performance that emphasises regular, meaningful interactions over a single annual or bi-annual event.
 It’s the difference between keeping up to date with your study load throughout the semester, and cramming at the end; the end goal might be the same, but the journey (and often the results) are completely different.
 It consists of a cycle of:

 - The employee reflecting on their progress towards goals, achievements, role satisfaction, and any blockers they’re facing or support they need